Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-setup-gcs-staging.md

 ## Why GCS staging is needed

-agent-ear handles files of any practical size.
+Agent-ear handles files of any practical size.
 Files ≤ 100 MB are uploaded inline for speed.
 Larger files are automatically routed via GCS (Vertex AI) or the Gemini Files API (AI Studio, up to 2 GB).
 This happens transparently — you still use the same CLI commands.

 ```
 File ≤ 100 MB   → inline upload (fastest, automatic)